AkankshaK-AI/EVA7-S5-Assignment/README.md

 # EVA7-S5-Assignment
-Have created a Neural Network model with 99.4% accuracy utilizing all the basic steps of Regularization(Batch Norm, Dropout, GAP), Image augmentation and LR
+Have created a Neural Network model with 99.4% accuracy utilizing all the basic steps of Regularization(Batch Norm, Dropout, GAP), Image augmentation and StepLR

 **Step 1:**
 Target: